jolet/tic-tac-toe/README.md

     ### Other
         - control vibration - for vibrate effect when tic tac toe game ends as tie
-        - view network connections -
+        - view network connections - (cordova network plugin) - for showing network state change on screen
         - record audio, modify or delete the contents of your USB storage, read the contents of your USB storage - (cordova Media plugin) - not used in this app,

 ## Notes